2020 GT4 European Series

-The 2020 GT4 European Series is the thirteenth season of the GT4 European Series, a sports car championship organised by Stéphane Ratel Organisation (SRO).
-The season will begin at Imola on 25 July and will end at the Circuit Paul Ricard on 15 November.
+The 2020 GT4 European Series was the thirteenth season of the GT4 European Series, a sports car championship organised by Stéphane Ratel Organisation (SRO).
+The season began at Imola on 25 July and ended at the Circuit Paul Ricard on 15 November.

 Calendar

 A 2020 calendar was announced on 29 July 2019 at SRO's annual press conference at the 2019 24 Hours of Spa.
 However, as a result of the coronavirus crisis SRO had to revise its schedule and an updated calendar was released on 15 May 2020.